ansys/grantami-bomanalytics/examples/4_Sustainability/index.rst

 Sustainability
 ==============

-These examples demonstrate how to determinate the environmental footprint for a BoM using the :ref:`ref_grantami_bomanalytics_api_sustainability_index`.
+These examples demonstrate how to determine the environmental footprint for a BoM using the :ref:`ref_grantami_bomanalytics_api_sustainability_index`.

 .. toctree::